GuusKemperman/GuusKemperman.github.io/_posts/2024-10-07-runtime-reflection.md

 The runtime reflection system has by far been the most defining system for the success of Coral Engine.
 It heavily influenced how code was structured, it enabled modular, generic and clean code.
 The visual scripting, one of the most useful tools, would not have been possible without it.

-The full implementation can be found here on github:
+The full implementation can be found here on GitHub:
 - [include/meta](https://github.com/GuusKemperman/CoralEngine/tree/main-lite/Include/Meta)
 - [source/meta](https://github.com/GuusKemperman/CoralEngine/tree/main-lite/Source/Meta)